di-mendes/Example-NGS-Pipeline/README.md

-# Advanced-Bioinformatics-Data-Analysis-Assignment
+# Example-NGS-Pipeline
-For the Bash pipeline have the directories set:
+For the pipeline have the directories set:

 ```
 dnaseq/